-3.3.2.3 Discrepancy in closing balance (Appended Annexure)
+3.3.2.2 Discrepancy in closing balance (Appended Annexure)

-During 2017-18, BTC appended along with its Annual Accounts an additional Annexure disclosing Grant wise Heads of Account wise fund received from the State Government, fund disbursed therefrom and the closing balance.
+During 2018-19, BTC appended along with its Annual Accounts, an additional Annexure disclosing Grant-wise /Heads of Account-wise funds received from the State Government, fund disbursed therefrom and the closing balances.
+The opening balance was, however, not disclosed Grant wise /Heads of Account wise.